qcif/rdsi-arms/test/arms-test-plan.md

     4. **Check 6-2**: the only available actions are "Save and close", "Make available for assessment" and "Return to requestor to update".
     5. Go to the "outcome" page.
-    6. **Check 6-3**: the "still being processed" radio button is selected.
+    6. **Check 6-3**: the "Still being processed" radio button is selected.
     7. Select the "reject" radio button.
-    8. **Check 6-4**: the only available actions are "Save and close" and "reject and notify requestor".
+    8. **Check 6-4**: the only available actions are "Save and close" and "Reject and notify requestor".
-    9. Click the "reject and notify requestor" button.
+    9. Click the "Reject and notify requestor" button.
     10. Click home.
-    11. **Check 6-5**: the request does not appear in any of the tables.
+    11. **Check 6-5**: the request does not appear in any of the tables on the active requests page.
-    12. Click on the provisioned tab.
+    12. Click on the "Provisioned" tab.
     13. **Check 6-6**: the request does not appear in the table.
-    14. Click on the rejected tab.
+    14. Click on the "Rejected" tab.
     15. **Check 6-7**: the request appears in the rejected requests table.
     16. Logout.
 2. Requestor gets notified of rejection